HoBeZwe/NURBS.jl/docs/src/utils.md

 !!! note
     So far only reading B-spline surfaces (called `B_SPLINE_SURFACE_WITH_KNOTS` in .step and .stp) and NURBS surfaces (as a `BOUNDED_SURFACE()` in .step and .stp) is supported.
-    Howver, reading curves should not be too dificult to implement.
+    However, reading curves should not be too dificult to implement.

 ```@example utils
 using NURBS # hide